![]() |

 "Oh, I know it.
 And I fear that she will use that same cunning to try to manipulate the council. (p.227)

-This disagreement between Aitrus and Veovis, when coupled with the earlier exchange between Aitrus and Telanis, further establishes a silent bigotry that permeates D'ni society--a bigotry which Aitrus struggles to recognize in those around him even as he seems to reject it.
-While Aitrus is a character who honestly seems to believe in what he thinks are the ideals of the D'ni civilization--an egalitarian dedication to the pursuit of exploration and science--Anna's arrival gradually causes him to realize that even those close friends of his who claim to value these same ideals are perfectly willing to abandon them the moment their worldview is called into question.
+This disagreement between Aitrus and Veovis, when coupled with the earlier exchange between Aitrus and Telanis, further establishes a silent bigotry that permeates D'ni society--a bigotry which Aitrus struggles to recognize in those around him even as he seems to instinctively reject it.
+While Aitrus is a character who honestly believes in what he thinks are the ideals of the D'ni civilization--an egalitarian dedication to the pursuit of exploration and science--Anna's arrival gradually causes him to realize that even those close friends of his who claim to value these same ideals are perfectly willing to abandon them the moment the status quo is called into question.

 Veovis grinned.
 "We are alike, you and I. We are both straightforeward people."
 He looked pointedly at Aitrus.
 "Blunt, some call it.
 But let me say this.
 I was not disposed to like you.
 Indeed, I was prepared to actively dislike you.
 But I must speak as I find, and I find that I like you very much."